jsdelivrbot/weatherApp-8/README.md

 Features
 -------

-- A Weather forecast browser built with React and Redux that also uses redux-promise as a middleware to help handle AJAX requests.
-It fetches data from the <https://openweathermap.org/forecast5> API and integrates with google maps.
+- A Weather forecast browser built with React and Redux
+- redux-promise as a middleware to help handle AJAX requests
+- Fetches data from the <https://openweathermap.org/forecast5> API
+- Creates real-time graphical representations of website response data using the [react-sparklines](https://github.com/borisyankov/react-sparklines) library
+- Integrates with the google maps API

 Technologies
 --------